Samizo-AITL/full-code-mechanical-design/README.md

 This repository discloses a code-driven mechanical design methodology.
 The methodology itself is provided as prior art and may not be claimed as exclusive intellectual property by third parties.

+### Prior Art Notice

+This repository and its associated Zenodo record (DOI: 10.5281/zenodo.18134920) constitute a public disclosure of the Full Code Mechanical Design methodology and are intended to serve as prior art.

 ---